2022–2023 California floods: Southern California

-Evacuations were issued for Ventura County and Santa Barbara counties, including Montecito (which had experienced the deadly 2018 mudflows).
+Evacuations were issued in January for Ventura County and Santa Barbara counties, including Montecito (which had experienced the deadly 2018 mudflows).
 Multiple highways, including I-5, SR 126, and US 101, were closed, and a sinkhole that swallowed two cars opened up near Chatsworth.
 The SoFi Stadium, which hosted the 2023 College Football Playoff National Championship, experienced rain.
 In Los Angeles, Union Station's main concourse flooded.
+A waterspout moved ashore as an EF0 tornado in Carpinteria on March 21, inflicting minor damage to trees as well as about 25 homes in mobile home park and injuring one person.

+A high-end EF1 tornado struck Montebello on March 22, damaging 17 structures, 11 of which sustained significant damage, damaging or flipping vehicles, and snapping trees and power poles.
+One person was injured.
+This was the strongest tornado to strike the Greater Los Angeles metro area since March 1983.
+SR 74 through the San Bernardino National Forest was closed.

+Twelve fatalities occurred in San Bernardino County.

+Southern California was again later affected by heavy rainfall and flooding in August due to the remnants of Hurricane Hilary.